The different steps required in creating an Org Chart based review cycle

 - Share all feedback, but with peers' and direct reports' comments anonymized - All feedback will be shared, but any feedback given by a peer reviewer or by a direct report will not have a name associated with it.

-- Share all feedback only with manager - The peer and upward feedback just goes to the employee's manager.
-If you use this setting, it's recommended that you include the final summary so the manager has a place to summarize any feedback with the direct report from the peer/upward reviews.
+- Share all feedback only with the manager - The peer and upward feedback go to the employee's manager.
+If you use this setting, it's recommended that you include the final summary, so the manager has a place to summarize any feedback with the direct report from the peer/upward reviews.

 Best Practice for Deliverables:

-- For organizations that may want to take a small step towards helping employees get comfortable with sharing candid feedback, we recommend configuring your employee's reviews so the peers and direct reports comments are shared anonymously.
+- For organizations that may want to take a small step towards helping employees get comfortable sharing candid feedback, we recommend configuring your employee's reviews, so the peers and direct reports' comments are shared anonymously.

-- To help ensure anonymity, we recommend giving direct reports and peers the same templates (the same questions) so it is more difficult to figure out who said what.
+- To ensure anonymity, we recommend giving direct reports and peers the same templates (the same questions), so it is more difficult to figure out who said what.

-Under "Control", you can choose whether or not you want to give access to managers to end review cycles for their direct reports so that can control the pace of the review cycle and when they share their packet.
+Under "Control," you can choose whether or not you want to give access to managers to end review cycles for their direct reports so that they can control the pace of the review cycle and when they share their packet.

-Otherwise, the manager will have to wait for you as the admin to close out the review cycle.
+Otherwise, the manager will have to wait for the admin to close out the review cycle.

 Best Practice for Control: